 4. Secure

-People with a secure attachment style form relationships with mutual respect and healthy boundaries.
+Individuals with a secure attachment style tend to form relationships characterized by mutual respect and healthy boundaries.

 Your child’s attachment style develops during their earliest years based on their relationship with you.
 That’s why there’s no such thing as giving too much love to your child.
 Showering them with unconditional affection creates the core belief that other people are primarily good and can be trusted.4